September 1, 2018

-Disputing Walmart fines
+Disputing Walmart Fines

 Walmart says they will not consider any shipping disputes if they decide the problem was the fault of the shipper.
 Commercial Carrier Journal reports that “if the shipper is at fault, they’ll be responsible for absorbing the 3 percent fee.
 If the carrier is responsible for the load being late, early or mispackaged, then they’ll be hit with the fee.”

-Important to note, the weather is no longer a viable reason for delays.
+Important to note, the weather is not a viable reason for delays.
 Shippers must pay attention to forecasts.
 If bad weather is on the horizon, shippers must take steps to prevent against interruptions.
 Walmart will not recognize weather delays as exclusions and will still fault the supplier with a fine.

 8 Tips for Meeting OTIF Requirements

 If you are not already in compliance, here are important steps to consider: